MicrosoftDocs/well-architected/well-architected/reliability/regions-availability-zones.md

 Different Azure services support one or both of these approaches.
 In general, PaaS services typically support zone-redundant deployments, and IaaS services typically support zonal deployments.
 For more information about how Azure services work with availability zones, see [Azure services with availability zone support][azure-services-with-availability-zone-support].

-When Azure services deploy updates to a region, they aims to deploy to a single availability zone at a time.
+Azure services aim to deploy service updates to a single availability zone at a time.
 This approach reduces the impact that updates might have on an active workload, because the workload can continue to run in other zones while the update occurs.
 For more information about how Azure deploys updates, see [Advancing safe deployment practices](https://azure.microsoft.com/blog/advancing-safe-deployment-practices/).

 Many regions also have a [*paired region*][azure-region-pairs].
 Paired regions support certain types of multi-region deployment approaches.
 Some newer regions have [multiple availability zones and don't have a paired region][regions-with-availability-zones-and-no-region-pair].
 You can still deploy multi-region solutions into these regions, but the approaches you use might be different.